akuma-phawx/YAYAYA/README.md

 **Step 1:**

 - Contains an input field.
 - After typing at least 3 characters, it should perform a search using any free API of your choice and display the results.
+You can use for example https://data.overheid.nl/json/api/1/action/application_search?search=kaart You can put the search string into the 'search' query parameter.
 - Clicking on a result should navigate to the next step.

 **Step 2:**